 - Information about general UW-Madison application fee waivers.

 - We also have a small amount of Department specific waivers.
 The form to apply is here.
-Applications are due 11/14/2022.
-Applications are now CLOSED.
+Application closes 11/13/2023.
+You will be notified by 11/27/2023 if you receive a department specific fee waiver.

 - The Graduate School’s Requirements for Admission website provides information on Grade and Degree Requirements, International Student requirements, Application Fee Grants, and more.